-Receive the information on relevant legislation and adopt an updated Code of Conduct as required under the Local Government Act 2002.
+Receive the information on relevant legislation and adopt an updated Code of Conduct.

-- Councillors are made aware of their legislative obligations. - Councillors are given an opportunity to provide input into a new Code of Conduct. - Council complies with its statutory obligations.
+- Members are made aware of their legislative obligations. - Members are given an opportunity to provide input into a new Code of Conduct. - The Board follows best practice and has clear guidelines to follow.